nushackers/code-golf-nov-17/README.md

-# Friday hacks 145: Code Golf
+# Friday Hacks 145: Code Golf (Nov 17)

 ## Rules
 1. You may use any language.
-2. Each submission is expected to be a complete program that reads from standard input and writes to standard output
+2. Each submission is expected to be a complete program that reads from standard input and writes to standard output.
-3. Your output has to match the expected output exactly, with the exception of trailing whitespaces
+3. Your output has to match the expected output exactly, with the exception of trailing whitespaces.
-4. Programs may terminate with error as long as error messages are not written to standard ouput
+4. Programs may terminate with error, as long as error messages are not written to standard output.

 ## Testing your submissions